Tally Gotliv: Controversy

 Since her entry into the Knesset Gotliv has become known for making controversial statements, including a claim about an alleged meeting between the Mossad and Shikma Bressler, a leader in the protest movement against the government's proposed judicial reforms.
-She first promoted this claim on October 3 2023, which was promptly denied by the Mossad.
+She first promoted this claim on 3 October 2023, which was promptly denied by the Mossad.

 In January 2024, she made a similar claim, according to which the Mossad intercepted a phone call between Shikma Bressler's husband and Yahya Sinwar days before the 2023 Hamas-led attack on Israel.
 The Mossad rejected her claim, calling it "recycled fake news" and accusing her of spreading conspiracy theories.
 Following the incident, Shin Bet chief Ronen Bar accused her of violating both criminal and civil law and harming national security, by publication of personal details of Shin Bet employees, which he stated endangered their lives and the lives of their families.
 In February 2024 Bressler announced she had filed a defamation suit against Gotliv for claiming that Bressler had "communicated with Hamas leader Yahya Sinwar before October 7."
 Prime Minister Benjamin Netanyahu also criticized Gotliv's claims as "false."

 On another occasion she accused the Israel Defense Forces and Shin Bet of "working for terrorists."

+In December 2025, Gotliv alleged in a speech before the Knesset that the former head of the Southern Region of the Israeli security agency, the Shin Bet, sent one of his officers to the Erez Crossing to meet with senior Hamas leader Izz al-Din al-Haddad on the night of 6 October at around 10 p.m.
+Gotliv claimed that the meeting took place just eight hours before the 7 October attacks.

+The Attorney General of Israel, Gali Baharav-Miara, announced in May 2026 that charges of "disclosing and publishing classified information in violation of the General Security Service Law" would be filed against Gotliv as she had reportedly revealed the identity of an active Shin Bet operative in January 2024.
+Gotliv was able to request immunity as a member of the Knesset; a panel was formed by the House Committee of the Knesset to debate it and held its first meeting on 8 June.
+She believed that leaking the information was justifiable; Baharav-Miara showed the panel a document written by the Shin Bet contending that disclosing the information placed the Shin Bet's agent life at risk.
+The panel voted in favor of granting immunity by a vote of 11 to 3 on 15 June.
+The Knesset plenum voted on 17 June in favor of granting immunity to Gotliv, by a vote of 61 to 48 on the "grounds that Gotliv’s actions were carried out in the course of, or for the purpose of, fulfilling her duties as a member of Knesset", as well as by a vote of 62 to 48 "because the indictment was filed in bad faith or in a discriminatory manner."
+The Shin Bet officer who was exposed petitioned the High Court of Justice the same day.